gonium/SightProxy/README.md

 ### Linux:

-I used a Raspberry Pi 2 with Raspian jessie installed and a CSR 4.0 micro dongle.
+I used a Raspberry Pi 2 with Raspian jessie installed and *two* CSR 4.0 micro dongles.
+These are currently the best selling usb bluetooth dongles on amazon at approx 7 euros each.

 I think it should work on Debian jessie but the script relies on some defaults that are seen with the bluetooth subsystem.
 For example we already have a PNP service on handle 0x10000 that we can then use.